exposit/pythia-oracle/README.md

 Most of the program's user data is saved in plain text files (in json format); make a backup and then open up some save game files and see what's in there.
 You can edit past entries, change configuration values, even set a custom pre and post title for your game (look for those entries in 'saves/\<game name\>/config.txt' and the '---').

 MAKE BACKUPS BEFORE EDITING FILES MANUALLY.
-It takes two seconds to right click on your save folder and 'compress' or 'save as zip'.
+It takes two seconds to right click on your save folder and 'compress' or 'save as zip' then drag and drop the zip somewhere else.

 #### Wait, I want more tables!